LCPL Matias Ferreira

 Matias Ferreira was born in Uruguay, and immigrated to the U.S. (Atlanta) with his family when he was six, joining the Marines at 19.
 He took his oath to become an American citizen in September 2010, days before he deployed to Afghanistan as a machine gunner with the 1st Battalion, 8th Marines.

 Just months into his first deployment in January 2011, Lance Corporal Ferreira lost both legs and broke his pelvis after stepping on an improvised explosive device (IED) in Helmand Province, Afghanistan.
 Treated by a Navy Corpsman and medically evacuated to Bagram (Afghanistan) hospital, he was flown to Landstuhl, Germany, and then brought to Walter Reed Army Medical Center in Bethesda, Md.
 There he underwent several surgeries and aggressive therapies.
 Months later, he eventually learned to walk confidently on prosthetics, advancing to running, and other sports a short time later.
 He was medically retired in May 2012.
-Matias is now a probation officer for the Suffolk County Police Department in New York.
+Matias is now a police officer for the Suffolk County Police Department in New York.
 In his free time, he enjoys playing hockey, golf, and softball.
 He has also run half marathons.

-Matias, his wife Tiffany, and their young daughter, Tianna currently live in a traditional home in Wantagh, N.Y.
+Matias currently lives in a traditional home in Wantagh, N.Y.
 The stairs and narrow hallways present mobility issues for Matias on a daily basis.

-Matias and his family are appreciative of HFOT’s supporters for giving him and other Veterans the opportunity to live their lives with less stress and complications.
+Matias is appreciative of HFOT’s supporters for giving him and other Veterans the opportunity to live their lives with less stress and complications.
 “We are forever grateful for all that you have done and continue to do for people like myself,” he says.